Gas Fire Cost

 Building Regulations for a Gas Fire

-The easiest way to ensure you’re complying with all of the correct building regulations about your new fire and your chimney is to ensure that you have the work carried out by a registered installer.
+The best way to ensure you’re complying with all of the correct building regulations about your new gas fire is to ensure that you have the work carried out by a Gas Safe registered engineer.

 You can also get in touch with your local council and give them a brief explanation of the work you’re having done.
 They should be able to advise you on the correct building regulations for your particular job.